Dear Straight Men,

 You guys baffle me in so many ways.
 Your preference for boobs and your obsession with sports are just some of the things gay men like me can never quite understand.
 But the most confusing thing about you straight men however, is that even though it is already 2015, most of you are still so homophobic!
 Now, before you start protesting and insisting indignantly that you are not homophobic, let me reassure you that many of you, are actually, still quite homophobic.

 You see, the homophobia that I am referring to is not the stereotypical hate-fuelled homophobia that first crossed your mind when I labelled you a homophobe.
 I would certainly believe you if you insisted that you are not homophobic in that way… Why?
-Well, because bigotry never looks good on anyone.
+Because bigotry never looks good on anyone.
 No, the homophobia most straight men like you are guilty of takes a more innocuous form.

 The homophobia prevalent among the straight men of today is a fear-induced homophobia.
 I like to think of this as new-age homophobia.
 New-age homophobia is pretty much characterised by a subtle fear of homosexuals.
 The fear that, we will take advantage of you.
 The fear that we will somehow, convert you.
 The fear of witnessing homosexuals do homosexual things.
 Of course, women have been known to express new age homophobic sentiments every now and then but generally, new age homophobia tends to afflict straight men more.